viktorholk/push-notifications-api/README.md

 # About

 Push Notifications API is a simple Android app for displaying notifications on your phone through a REST-API.
-It is a tool for developers that need a easy way to post notifications on their phone.
+It is a tool for developers that need a easy way to post notifications to their phone.
 The application requires an API to handle all the notifications.
 There is a working example of a Python REST-API in the [api](https://github.com/viktorholk/push-notifications-api/tree/main/api) folder that works with the Android app.
 You can customize the API to your liking.

 The application is great for IoT (Internet of Things).
 You could for example post a notification to your phone every time your garden needs watering when a sensor has detected the level of soil moisture to be low.
 The possibilites are up to you!